Frequently asked questions

 The Expedition Generating Station would generate up to 1,540 megawatts, enough to reliably power 1.5 million homes.

 It is important to note that a natural gas power plant requires about 50 acres for operations.
 However, Tenaska typically acquires additional land for easements, construction laydown and buffer between adjacent properties.
-Tenaska is siting the Expedition facility – which is anticipated to generate up to 1,540 megawatts (MW) – on 50 acres within our 425-acre site.
+Tenaska is siting the Expedition facility on 50 acres within our 425-acre site.

 In comparison, a solar project able to generate a comparable amount of power requires 30,000 to 40,000 acres.